Patricia remembers the shock of seeing the distant figure of a little boy in the middle of the desert.

-On a visit to see her eldest son, Alastair, in Khartoum who had just been appointed as a Diplomat to the Embassy there, Patricia Parker asked to see a project helping children.
+The story starts when Patricia Parker decided to visit her eldest son, Alastair, in Khartoum, Sudan, who had just been appointed as a Diplomat to the Embassy there.
+Patricia asked to see a project “to understand how children were living”.

 “I had no intention whatsoever of starting a charity.
 I was there to see my son and to paint, but very few people visit Sudan and I thought I could perhaps alert one or two people who might like to help in a very small way when I returned to the UK.”